 - Common critique: Limited prebuilt dashboards (work in progress)

-While Datadog charges separately for APM, logs, synthetics, users, and even data transfer—CubeAPM offers flat pricing with no hidden fees, retaining high-value telemetry through Smart Sampling.
-It also offers self-hosting, enabling compliance with data localization laws, which Datadog cannot guarantee.
+While Datadog charges separately for APM, logs, synthetics, and infra, CubeAPM offers flat pricing with no hidden fees, retaining high-value telemetry through Smart Sampling.
 CubeAPM is ideal for teams who want cost efficiency and control, without sacrificing core observability capabilities.

 2. Coralogix Overview

-Log-first analytics platform with Streama™ architecture, strong ingestion control, and log-first observability workflows.
+Full-stack observability platform with Streama™ architecture, strong ingestion control, and log-first observability workflows.
 It is built for advanced stream processing, customizable ingestion pipelines, and native OpenTelemetry support.
 Ideal for teams that prioritize deep log analytics, pipeline flexibility, and cost-efficient routing.
-Coralogix is well-known for its log-centric architecture, with additional support for metrics and traces.
-It’s used by teams looking to optimize log ingestion through intelligent parsing and storage tiers, primarily for cost savings.

 - Streama™ engine for real-time parsing and routing